UTNkar/documentation/content/3server_software/nginx.md

 - `systemctl reload nginx`, to start using the configurations currently enabled.
 - `systemctl restart nginx`, to restart the whole web server.

+Note that these commands need to be run as the `root` user.

+### Example configuration:
 Most UTN websites are PHP-based applications and use SSL/HTTP2 connections (using Let's Encrypt certificates).
 An example configuration for such applications is the following (based on the NGINX configuration for